 Channel selection and cost

-DirecTV Now offers a variety of channel packages, ranging from Live a Little, with about 50 channels at $35 per month, to Gotta Have It, with about 120 channels at $70 per month.
+DirecTV Now offers a variety of channel packages, ranging from Live a Little, with more than 60 channels at $40 per month, to Gotta Have It, with about 120 channels at $70 per month.
 This may sound like a lot, but even the most modest DirecTV satellite package offers a great deal more: The basic DirecTV package starts at around 145 channels, and the most extreme options range up to about 315 channels.
 There’s a flip side, though: The packages also range in price from $90 per month to $187 per month.
 (DirecTV offers considerable discounts to first-time subscribers, however.)

 Of the two services, DirecTV Now has a lower barrier to entry.
 All you need is a computer, mobile device or streaming player (Android, Amazon Fire TV, Apple TV, iOS, Google Chromecast or newer Rokus).
 While the service isn’t available on Android TV or game consoles (but really should be), you can spend about $30 on hardware and be up and running within half an hour.

 Not so for a DirecTV subscription, however, which requires both the aforementioned satellite dish and an HD DVR box known as the Genie.
 If you’re a new DirecTV subscriber, the company will install both the satellite dish and the Genie for you.
 The dish won't cost you anything extra, and the Genie fees (usually $7 per month) are included with newer subscriptions, unless you want five or more boxes.